 We understand that there may be grants available under certain circumstances which you may wish to enquire about.

-Since 1st November 1994 all let properties must have a current gas safety certificate.
-This must be issued by a Gas Safe Registered Plumber or Engineer.
-The regulations state that all installlations and maintentance of gas fittings, appliances, meters, pipe work, ventilation and flues are check for their safe use.
-The certificate mist be renewed annually and a copy supplied to both, letting agent and tenant(s).
-It is illegal for a plumer who is not gas safe regitered to install gas appliances or carry out a gas safety certificate.
+Since 1st November 1994, all let properties must have a current Gas Safety Certificate.
+This must be issued by a Gas Safe Registered plumber or engineer.
+The regulations state that all installations and maintenance of gas fittings, appliances, meters, pipework, ventilation, and flues are checked for their safe use.
+The certificate must be renewed annually with a copy supplied to both letting agent and tenant(s).
+It is illegal for a plumber who is not Gas Safe Registered to install gas appliances or carry out a Gas Safety Certificate.

-We strongly advise landlords to ensure their property is secure to a standard requested by most insurance companies, A night latch (Yale Lock) and mortise deadlock should be fitted to entrance doors and window locks should be fitted to all opening ground floor windows, this is the general standard required for a tenant to obtain contents insurance.
+We strongly advise landlords to ensure their property is secured to a standard requested by most insurance companies, A night latch (Yale Lock) and mortise deadlock should be fitted to entrance doors, and window locks should be fitted to all opening ground floor windows.
+This is the general standard required for a tenant to obtain contents insurance.

-Inventories and rent payment record can be crucial in the event of a dispute.
+Inventories and rent payment records can be crucial in the event of a dispute.

 Any landlords who do not protect the tenant(s) deposit, risk severe penalties.
-The Accommodation Agency is a member if the Tenancy Deposit Scheme and our membership number is G08058.
+The Accommodation Agency is a member of the Tenancy Deposit Scheme and our membership number is G08058.

-The Accommodation Agency prides itself in being members of The National Approved Letting Scheme and The Property Ombudsman Scheme for Resendial Lettings, The National Approved Letting Scheme Membership number is A3029 and The Property Ombudsman Scheme Membership number L00549.
+The Accommodation Agency prides itself in being members of The National Approved Letting Scheme and the Property Ombudsman Scheme for Residential Lettings.
+The National Approved Letting Scheme Membership number is A3029 and the Property Ombudsman Scheme Membership number L00549.